eva-library/agent-templates-foundation/README.md

-# Agent Template Foundation v 1.0 (spanish and portuguese)
+# Agent Template Foundation v 1.0 (english, spanish and portuguese)

 At eva you can use ready to use agent template and just adjust the bot's messages to your needs.